 Recently, the New York State Legislature promised a minimum wage hike to $15 an hour and has mandated paid family leave time for the majority of New York workers.
-Experts say this is the nation’s most comprehensive bill that impact families and employees in the workplace.
+Experts say this is the nation’s most comprehensive bill that impacts families and employees in the workplace.
 New York is now one of five other states in the United States to mandate paid leave, which is considered the most robust form of the family leave measure.
 The New York program will mandate up to 12 weeks of paid time off from a job to bond with a newborn child or to care for a seriously ill spouse, parent, child, domestic partner or other family loved one.
 It can include adopted or foster children, too.
-An experienced employment law attorney can explain how these new changes and laws in the New York workplace may affect you and your family.
+An experienced employment law attorney can explain how these new changes and laws in New York may impact you.

 Prior to the passage of the new law, New Yorkers were only protected by the Family and Medical Leave Act.
 The Family and Medical Leave Act allows some employers to provide job protection for certain employees who need to take time off for family emergencies.
 The Family and Medical Leave Act does not guarantee that these workers will be paid for their time off.
 It also requires that an employee seeking job protection be employed by the company for more than one year.
 It only covers workers who have worked a specific amount of hours in the previous year.
 More importantly, the Family and Medical Leave Act does not include companies with fewer than 50 employees.